twignet/splicecom/README.md

 There are no prompts during installation or in the management interface to change this certificate.
 This is a poor default and of course as a result there are a large number of deployments still using this.

-The default certificate has a thumbprint of `f486aa65f6a077a50c9028d34a07216c59d34d29` and it is available in this repo as defaut.pem.
+The default certificate has a thumbprint of `f486aa65f6a077a50c9028d34a07216c59d34d29` and it is available in this repo as default.pem.

 An older default certificate with thumbprint `ea00c066e3fa1ac2a63c126443c22a42b38cdf32` is also provided as default2.pem.